She gives you a sultry look and says, “Hey, Daddy, want to get out of here?”

 Think about people who like to talk dirty.
 You’d probably never talk that way with each other in public or at a family dinner, but a little dirty talk can set the mood and get those sexy-time feelings racing through your veins when in the bedroom.

 It’s similar when it comes to using the term Daddy in the bedroom.
 Perhaps your girlfriend calls your daddy, it turns on her and gets her in the mood.
 In which case, you should embrace it and probably encourage it – if you enjoy it, of course.

 4. She is trying to be submissive

 - Does she hold powerful positions at work?

 - Is she always burdened with responsibility and having to make important decisions?

 Bold, powerful, independent women in everyday life may want to play a submissive role in the bedroom from time to time.

-By calling you “Daddy,” she may be indicating that she wants to step away from being the dominant woman she usually is and hand the reins over to you.
+By calling a guy “Daddy,” she may be indicating that she wants to step away from being the dominant person she usually is and hand the reins over to the guy.